sajinchi/test_driven_development-prac/docs/services.md

 # Services
 These are all stored inside services in app folder which is inside src folder.Further they are categorized according to their modules.

+## Services for Auth
+Names of the services for Auth related operations are:
+1. For Login
+> LoginService

 ## Services for Product
 Names of the services for product related operations are:
 1. For Getting All Products